Participation in club activities depends on your status: full member, waiting list, Emeritus, or invited guest.

 The groups are focused on skills , with an emphasis on assessing one’s own work and learning the tools and techniques to improve upon it.

 It is also intended to generate interaction and support among the membership.

 Groups are open to NBCC members and those on the waiting list (on a space available basis).

 In addition, courses led by NBCC senior photographers are offered, some at a discount.

 A full listing of all groups and classes can be found in the Small Group and Class Summary.

 Hospitality - Volunteers Needed

 NBCC is a social club as well as photographic, and hospitality plays an important role in all our club meetings.

-Please volunteer to help by contacting our hospitality committee chairperson, Maricia Loeb, at regular club meetings, and check for the dates you've signed up at Hospitality Sign-ups (PDF).
+Please volunteer to help by contacting our hospitality committee chairperson (listed in your membership booklet) at regular club meetings.

 Members (men and ladies) can also volunteer to help with room setup on a regular basis.